 Check our tips:

 - Try a European Portuguese E-learning platform.
 E-learning Platforms can be very useful to expand your Portuguese vocabulary and to listen for the first time European Portuguese.
-No one can learn a language only with this kind of platforms.
-However, they are useful to introduce yourself to our language.
+No one can learn a language only with this kind of platform.
+However, they are useful to introduce yourself to the language.

 - Listen to Portuguese radio and watch Portuguese television.
 You won’t be able to understand much but it will give you a first impression of the Portuguese sounds.